Standing on the ledge, new day.

 - Or one stretch, one set of dishes, one shower, one load of laundry.

 This lines up with behavioral activation: action can come first, and mood often follows later.
-The evidence base for behavioral activation shows it can be effective for depression in randomized trials and meta-analyses.13
+The evidence base shows behavioral activation can be effective for depression in trials and meta-analyses.13

 Shutdown hates giant plans.
-It can’t digest them.
-So I use my own friction reducer: one contained, finishable unit.
+It cannot digest them.
+So I use a friction reducer: one contained, finishable unit.
 One drawer.
 One email.
 One bill.
 One thing with a clean edge.14

 The metric is blunt on purpose: Did I complete one small fire today?
-If yes, I’m back in motion.
+If yes, I am back in motion.

-Sometimes the safest exit isn’t internal.
-It’s relational: one check-in call, one text, one “you alive?” with someone who doesn’t demand a performance.
-In my “small fires + anchors” framework, social support isn’t a slogan; it’s an actual buffer against stress.15
+Sometimes the safest exit is not internal.
+It is relational: one check-in call, one text, one “you alive?” with someone who does not demand a performance.
+In my “small fires + anchors” framework, social support is not a slogan; it is a real buffer against stress.15

-If shutdown is partly fueled by resentment and leakages, the exit isn’t only rest.
-It’s also containment.
+If shutdown is partly fueled by resentment and leakages, the exit is not only rest.
+It is containment.
 I use a simple conversion: anger → boundary sentence.14

 - Name what happened.